asghaier76/influencers/README.md

 # Influencers
-LibraMask is a tool to offer content creators a way of rewarding social media infleuncers who help in spreading the word about their posts and blogs.
+Influencers is a tool to offer content creators a way of rewarding social media infleuncers who help in spreading the word about their posts and blogs.

 ## Building the project